-To receive the Audited Financial Statements for the financial year ended 31 December 1.
-(Refer to Explanatory 2015 together with the Reports of the Directors and the Auditors thereon.
-Note (a)) 2.
-To re-elect the following Directors who are retiring in accordance with the Article 69 of the Company's Articles of Association, and being eligible, have offered themselves for re-election: (i) Mr Tan Chuan Yong (Ordinary Resolution 1) (ii) Mr Soo Yuit Weng (Ordinary Resolution 2) To approve the payment of Directors' fees of RM156,400.00 for the financial year ended (Ordinary Resolution 3) З. 31 December 2015.
-4. To approve the payment of a final tax-exempt dividend of 0.5 sen per ordinary share of (Ordinary Resolution 4) RM0.10 each for the financial year ended 31 December 2015.
+1. To lay before the Meeting the Audited Financial Statements for the financial year ended 31 December 2016 together with the Reports of the Directors and the Auditors thereon.
+(Refer to Explanatory Note (a)) 2.
+To re-elect the following Directors who are retiring in accordance with the Paragraph 69 of the Company's Constitution, and being eligible, have offered themselves for re-election: (i) Mr Ong Weng Leong(ii) Mr Chan Thian Kiat (Ordinary Resolution 1) (Ordinary Resolution 2) 3.
+To approve the payment of Directors' fees of RM156,400.00 for the financial year ended 31 December 2016.
+(Ordinary Resolution 3) 4.
+To approve the payment of Directors' remuneration payable to the Non-Executive Directors of the Company amounting to RM252,600 for the period from 1 January 2017 until the next Annual General Meeting.
+(Ordinary Resolution 4) 5.
+To approve the payment of a final tax-exempt dividend of 1 sen per ordinary share for the financial year ended 31 December 2016.
+(Ordinary Resolution 5) 6.
 To re-appoint Messrs.
-Crowe Horwath as Auditors of the Company until the conclusion of (Ordinary Resolution 5) 5. the next AGM and authorise the Directors to fix their remuneration.
+Crowe Horwath as Auditors of the Company until the conclusion of the next AGM and authorise the Directors to fix their remuneration.
+(Ordinary Resolution 6)